Greyhound racing in the United Kingdom: Competitions

 This is any other open race.
 The minimum added money for these races is £150.

+Records

+In 1986, Ballyregan Bob beat the record for the most number of consecutive races won by winning his 32nd race, besting the record set by Joe Dump in the United States in 1978 and 1979.

 Graded racing

 This is any other race staged at a track, and prize money is varied.
 This kind of racing is the core of most stadiums and some of the racing can be viewed in betting shops on the Bookmakers Afternoon Greyhound Service (BAGS).
 The Racing Manager selects the greyhounds based on ability and organises them into traps (called seeding) and classes (usually 1–9) with grade 1 being the best class.
 The sex and weight of the greyhound has no bearing.